makma/fingerprintjs.com/content/index/why-fpjs.md

     isCtaButton: false
 inlineCta:
   title: Get FingerprintJS free and unlimited
-  subtitle: Teams can try FingerprintJS free for 10 days.
+  markdown__Subtitle: Teams can try FingerprintJS free for 10 days.
 Install our Javascript
     snippet on your website and begin collecting unique visitorIDs, geolocation data and more.
 This information can then be fused into your authentication workflows easily using our API and webhooks.